exercism/hiring-frontend-developer/README.md

   - Filtering should update pagination options (ie if there are only two pages of Ruby results then that the pagination should only show two pages).

 Other notes:
-- All filtering should be done at the server-side level via API calls.
+- All filtering of the testimonials should be done at the server-side level via API calls.
+- You are not expected to implement the functionality of the top-bar.

 ### API Calls